Legendary Guitarist Peter Frampton to Receive

 Les Paul invented the solid body electric guitar, multi-track recording, overdubbing, echo, reverb and numerous other recording techniques.
 Without Les Paul, the music industry would not be what it is today.
 He is often called the “Father of Modern Music,” “The Wizard of Waukesha” and even the “Thomas Edison of Music.”
 Les founded the Foundation prior to his passing and wanted to inspire young people to invent, create, innovate, and get involved in music while exploring their own creative ideas.
 Today, The Les Paul Foundation works with organizations throughout the country in support of music education, engineering, and medical research.
 The Les Paul Innovation Award at NAMM and the Les Paul Spirit Award are two of the most prestigious awards celebrated by the Foundation.

-With the honor, Frampton joins Jackson Browne, Joe Perry (Aerosmith), Don Was, Slash, Todd Rundgren, Pete Townshend, Steve Vai, who have received the Les Paul Innovation Award since it began in 1991.
+With the honor, Frampton joins Jackson Browne, Joe Perry (Aerosmith), Don Was, Slash, Todd Rundgren, Pete Townshend, Steve Vai, and others, who have received the Les Paul Innovation Award since it began in 1991.

-The NAMM TEC Awards are held bestowed annually in honor of the many individuals, companies and technical innovations used in sound recordings, films, broadcast television and video games.
-Nominees were announced .
-Purchase tickets on site or in advance for $65 (General Admission) or $195 (VIP).
+The NAMM TEC Awards are held during The NAMM Show, the global gathering of music, sound and event technology industries, in Anaheim, California, January 24-27, 2019.
+They arebestowed annually in honor of the many individuals, companies and technical innovations used in sound recordings, films, broadcast television and video games.
+Nominees were announcedearlier this year.
+Purchase tickets on site or in advance here for $65 (General Admission) or $195 (VIP).
 The show begins with a VIP-only reception at 6PM, followed by the awards ceremony at 7PM, held in the Hilton Anaheim Hotel’s Pacific Ballroom.
-Demetri Martin will host
+Stand-up comedian and entertainer Demetri Martin will host the ceremony.

 ABOUT THE TEC AWARDS